-The physician will then assess whether you’ve had significant exposure or whether you are sick enough.
-If they suspect you have had significant exposure, your doctor will work with the Centers for Disease Control and Prevention (CDC) to determine if you need testing.
+The physician will then assess whether you’ve had significant exposures or whether you are sick enough.
+If they suspect you have, your doctor will work with the Centers for Disease Control and Prevention (CDC) to determine if you need testing.

-While waiting, you are suggested to do self-isolation at home and keep a distance from others.
+While waiting, it is suggested you do self-isolation at home and keep a distance from others.
 Other things you can do is wear a mask, get plenty of rest, and keep yourself well-hydrated.